rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 30th May 2011
+Last Updated 1st June 2011

-## proto and multi subs
-Get proto and multi subs in place, along with the new semantics for them.
+## Containers
+Examine container bits, and get something working.

+## Variables
+Get binding and assignment to work

 ## Various operators in the setting
 Add back various operators like the arithmetic ones.

-## Containers
-Examine container bits.

 ## Get attributes working
 Finish up enough so a (typed) attribute can be declared.
 Check for use